by Janice Jones

-Dogs Sense of hearing is truly remarkable considering they begin life unable to hear at all.
+Dogs' Sense of hearing is truly remarkable considering they begin life with sealed ears, unable to hear at all.

 When it comes to the sense of hearing, your small dog’s ability to hear far outranks yours.